Find a Part Now

 • Xenon High-intensity discharge headlights (low beam only) were introduced in 1995.

-• Side airbags and seat occupancy sensors were introduced in 1996.
+• Door mounted Side Airbags and seat occupancy sensors were introduced in 1996 for the 1997 Model Year.

 • Automatic windscreen wipers with rain sensors were introduced in 1996.